jdp/redisent/README.markdown

 The [Credis_Cluster](Cluster.php) class can also be used for [master/slave replication](http://redis.io/topics/replication).
 Credis_Cluster will automatically perform *read/write splitting* and send the write requests exclusively to the master server.
-Read requests will be handled by all servers unless you set the *readOnMaster* flag to false.
+Read requests will be handled by all servers unless you set the *write_only* flag to true in the connection string of the master server.

 ### Redis server settings for master/slave replication